Silverfish

 -

-Inspection - Our licensed technicians conduct a thorough inspection, focusing on areas where silverfish are most active, such as basements, attics, and bathrooms.
+Inspection: Our licensed technicians conduct a thorough inspection.
+We focus on areas where silverfish are most active, such as basements and bathrooms.
 We look for entry points, moisture issues, and food sources.

 -

-Interior Treatment - We apply targeted treatments to baseboards, cracks, and crevices using a non-repellent insecticide designed to control silverfish populations without scattering them further into the home.
+Interior Treatment: We apply targeted treatments to baseboards, cracks, and crevices.
+We use a non-repellent insecticide designed to control silverfish populations without scattering them further into the home.

 -

-Exterior Treatment - We apply granular or liquid insecticides around the home’s perimeter, particularly in moisture-prone areas like mulch beds and foundation gaps.
+Exterior Treatment: We apply granular or liquid insecticides around the home’s perimeter.
+We target moisture-prone areas like mulch beds and foundation gaps.

 -

-Moisture Reduction & Exclusion - Our technicians advise homeowners on reducing humidity levels by using dehumidifiers, improving ventilation, and sealing entry points to limit silverfish access.
+Moisture Reduction and Exclusion: Our technicians advise homeowners on reducing humidity levels.
+This includes using dehumidifiers, improving ventilation, and sealing entry points to limit silverfish access.

 -

-Ongoing Maintenance - Silverfish are persistent, so we recommend quarterly treatments to maintain control and monitor activity.
+Ongoing Maintenance: Silverfish are persistent, so we recommend triannual treatments (three times per year) to maintain control and monitor activity.
 This ongoing care helps prevent reinfestations.

 Why do I have silverfish in my home?